ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 7. Below the list of MDM-related fields, select **Restore default MDM URLs** to ensure the correct URLs for client enrollment are configured.
 8. In the menu bar at the top of the **Configure** window, select **Save**.
-9. Leave the Azure portal open for the next task.
+9. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.

 You have now configured your tenant so that all users can enroll their Windows 10 clients into Intune as soon they log into their devices with their Azure AD account credentials.